| Home

 all the hazards and hazardous events while a particular ship is under

-hazards that may arise from a system or its environment, documenting their
+arise from a system or its environment, documenting their unwanted

-of hazard analysis since there is a huge number of passenger vessels, cargo
+since there is a huge number of passenger vessels, cargo vessels and oil

-vessels and oil tankers are operating through local routes in our country
+tankers are operating through local routes in our country without having

-without having proper knowledge of possible hazardous events that may arise
+proper knowledge of possible hazardous events that may arise during

 Mohammad Osman |